Relative periodic solutions in spatial Kepler problem with symmetric perturbation: Introduction

 its boundary is a surface of revolution with respect to the $z$-axis satisfying

 Here $R$ denotes the mean radius, $\fe$ the eccentricity, and $P_2$ the second Legendre polynomial.
-For $\fe>0$, the spheroid is oblate (flattened along the $z$-axis), while for $\fe<0$, it is prolate (elongated along the $z$-axis).
-See \cite{Fit12} for detailed discussions.
+For $\fe>0$, the spheroid is oblate (flattened along the $z$-axis), while for $\fe<0$, it is prolate (elongated along the $z$-axis), for details see \cite[page 29-33]{Fit12}.

 For an axially symmetric ellipsoid with total mass $M$ and gravitational constant $G$, the kinetic and potential energies of a massless satellite are given by

 where $\om = \rho^2\cos^2\varphi\,\dot{\theta}$ represents the conserved angular momentum about the $z$-axis.